Mimi Hii

 King Kuok "Mimi" Hii (born 23 December 1969) is a chemist whose fields of research include application of catalysis to organic synthesis.
 She is the Director of Imperial College London's Centre for Rapid Online Analysis of Reactions (ROAR).

 Academic career

 Hii studied for both her BSc and PhD at The University of Leeds investigating multidentate ligand metal complexes under the supervision of Bernard L. Shaw.
-Postdoctoral studies at Oxford University in John M. Brown's group were followed by independent research at University of Leeds, Kings College London and in Imperial College London.
+Postdoctoral studies at Oxford University in John M. Brown's group were followed by independent research at University of Leeds, King's College London and in Imperial College London.
 In 2016 she was awarded a Professorship in Catalysis and in 2018 became the Director of the Centre for Rapid Online Analysis of Reactions.